Self-playing Adversarial Language Game Enhances LLM Reasoning: Data Collection Details

 \subsection{Target Words Collection}

-We downloaded 50k words and corresponding word frequencies from the Corpus of Contemporary American \citep{davies_coca_2019}.
-Then, we sorted the words by frequency and removed the words with less than two letters.
-Next, we removed the stop words using the NLTK package.
-Finally, we selected the first 30k words from the sorted list.
-For the test words, we manually selected 150 words from diverse subjects, including economics, physics, mathematics, and medicine.
+We use the top 50k words with the highest frequency from the Corpus of Contemporary American (CoCA)~\citep{davies_coca_2019}.
+The words are sorted by frequency.
+Words with less than two letters are removed.
+Next, we remove the stop words using the NLTK package~\citep{bird2006nltk}.
+For GPT-4 game collection, we use the top 30k words from the sorted word list.
+For the collection of self-play episodes, we use the whole 50k words for open-source LLMs to play.
+For the testing words, we follow the game setups of \textit{20-Question} in \citep{abdulhai2023lmrl} and use the same 168 object words selected from a vast range of topics.